athos99/php-coverage-badge/README.md

-## How to use in you gtiaction yml file
+## How to use in you Github action yml file

 ```
    - name: clover report